 - Students will typically live in a double room with a roommate

-- Communal bathroom and kitchen
+- Communal bathroom and fully stocked kitchen with gas stove

 - Festivals: Festivals are a major part of the culture of the people and it creates the opportunity of for discussion between the custodians of the land (Chiefs) and their people.
 Every festival has its meaning and they are very colourful events.